devopsdeploy/vagrant-lb-webapp/README.md

 Web2 - [http://172.17.17.12](http://172.17.17.12)

 Web3 - [http://172.17.17.13](http://172.17.17.13)

+### Single html root served by vagrant
+If you want to deploy your html file in one location and be served to all 3 nodes make the following changes:

+1) Edit web-setup.sh and uncomment the following line `#sed -i "/^\troot */c\\\troot /vagrant/www/html;" /etc/nginx/sites-enabled/default`

 ### Applying salt changes
 If you decide to make some changes to the system using salt, you can modify the files under saltstack/salt